stefanooldeman/dotfiles/README.markdown

 #### Restore backup

-Make sure (http://rubygems.org/gems/homesick "homesick") is installed
+Make sure [homesick](http://rubygems.org/gems/homesick "homesick is handles all your symlinks :] ") is installed

     #gem install homesick
     homesick clone stefanooldeman/dotfiles
     homesick symlink stefanooldeman/dotfiles

+tnx @technicalpickles with homesick

 #### For a quick use of any dotfile